-There is no more quintessential a summer dessert than homemade Peach Crumble!
-Bursting with juicy, fresh peaches and topped with a delicious crumbly topping, this humble fruit dessert is not only a crowd-pleaser, but incredibly easy to assemble.
-Plus, you can’t beat the texture of the tender, soft, melt-in-your-mouth baked peaches with that buttery, crunchy crumble topping.
+There is no more quintessential summer dessert than homemade Peach Crumble!
+Bursting with juicy, fresh peaches and topped with a buttery, crunchy crumble, this humble fruit dessert is always a crowd-pleaser — and incredibly easy to throw together.

-We like to add a little ground cinnamon and nutmeg for warmth, then top with generous scoops of vanilla ice cream.
-Tell me a more delicious use for fresh summer peaches — I’ll wait!!
+I like to add a pinch of cinnamon and nutmeg to the crumble for extra warmth, then serve big scoops with vanilla ice cream.
+Honestly, tell me a better way to enjoy peak-season peaches — I’ll wait.

 Ingredient Notes